-Group Dynamics in Occupational Therapy OTA\ E125 3 с.н.
-Previously: OTA 109
+OTA E125 Group Dynamics in Occupational Therapy 3 c.h.

-Prerequisite: PSY\ E111, OTA\ E111
+Prerequisite: PSY E111, OTA E111

 A theoretical basis and practical application of group treatment within the context of theories commonly used in occupational therapy treatment.
 The emphasis is on application of skills in mental health settings.
 All prerequisites must be completed with a grade of C or higher.